Our Self Care Champions support our work by providing their advise, expertise and skills. Meet them below.

-Stephanie Varah is Chief Executive of the National Association for Patient Participation (N.A.P.P) a unique UK wide umbrella organisation for patient-led groups within general practices.
+Stephanie Varah was previously Chief Executive of the National Association for Patient Participation (N.A.P.P) a unique UK wide umbrella organisation for patient-led groups within general practices.
 N.A.P.P is an independent registered charity with over 30 years’ experience and expertise in promoting, supporting and developing Patient Participation Groups (PPGs).

 Stephanie has over 25 years experience of working at the leading edge of public and patient involvement in health, social care and the voluntary sector.
 A national finalist for a Cabinet Office Modernising Government Partnership Award, Stephanie gained recognition for her work in developing and implementing a user involvement/user-led organisational change programme for a large social services authority.

 As Patient and Public Engagement and Experience (PPE) Lead for Trent Strategic Health Authority and NHS East Midlands Stephanie pioneered the involvement of patients in SHA performance management reviews and led a national project for the Department of Health to develop performance indicators and evidence measures for PPE and Patient Experience.